Founded in 1949

 For over 75 years, the club has always welcomed American newcomers to Bern and introduced them to life in Switzerland.

-In addition, the club has placed a high priority on funding charities.
-During a polio epidemic in the early 1950’s, AWC funds were used to buy two iron lungs for the Tiefenau hospital.
-In the 1960’s, the club collected CHF 33’000 to help build the Rossfeld Home for physically handicapped children.
-More recently, the AWCBern sent a number of Swiss children with cancer to a Paul Newman associated summer camp in the States as well as sponsoring the Villa Maria women’s safe-house in Bern and the Ronald McDonald House which offers low-cost accommodations for the families of children who need hospital care.
+The club has long placed a strong emphasis on charitable giving.
+During the polio epidemic of the early 1950s, AWC funds were used to purchase two iron lungs for Tiefenau Hospital.
+In the 1960s, the club raised CHF 33,000 to support the construction of the Rossfeld Home for children with physical disabilities.
+More recently, AWCBern has helped send Swiss children with cancer to a summer camp in the United States affiliated with Paul Newman.
+The club has also supported the Villa Maria women’s shelter in Bern, the Ronald McDonald House in Bern, which provides low-cost accommodations for the families of children receiving hospital care, and instinctive self-defense classes for women in Delhi and Mumbai.

 Which Continues Today